Star Wars: The Old Republic: Rise of the Hutt Cartel

-The release of Knights of the Fallen Empire depicts the story of "The Outlander" - the player character.
+The release of Knights of the Fallen Empire depicts the story of "The Outlander"—the player character.
 The expansion introduced new companion characters available to all classes.
 One feature introduced with the expansion was the Alliance system.
 It entails recruiting allies, including some companions from other classes that formerly were restricted, from across the galaxy to join the fight against the Eternal Empire.
 Players were given the ability to strengthen their rebellion by providing resources to "Specialists" that oversee four areas of operation: Technology, Underworld Trade, Military and Force-Usage.
 Most of the early game content was heavily streamlined, allowing players to level up a character by completing solely story and class-specific missions if they so choose.
 A solo mode was also introduced for story-critical flashpoints.
 The new storyline, featuring primarily solo content, has 13 chapters.

 In December 2016, Knights of the Eternal Throne was released as the fourth story expansion and sixth major update that coincided with the game's five-year anniversary.
 A cinematic trailer, titled "Betrayed", was released along with the initial announcement of the expansion.
 The expansion continued the story of the Outlander.
 Subscribers received one level 65 character token, with additional tokens available at the cartel store.
 The storyline has nine chapters of solo content and it raised the level cap to 70.
 The expansion focused on defeating Empress Vaylin and the Eternal Empire.
 During the expansion, developers released several key updates and patches that continued the story and added new activities.

 In April 2019, it was announced on the official site that the next expansion, Onslaught, would be released in September 2019.
 The expansion was to follow the new story that was begun with Jedi Under Siege.
 In August, it was announced that the release date for Onslaught had been moved back from September 2019 to October 22, 2019.
-Onslaught's release timeline (nearly three years) was the largest gap between expansions and major game updates which typically occur annually.
+Onslaught's release timeline (nearly three years) was the largest gap between expansions and major game updates which typically occurred annually.
 This expansion raised the level cap to 75.